Supplierplus OÜ (company number 14096937) is registered at Soo 2, Tallinn 10414.

 Electronic links to our websites are prohibited without our prior consent in writing.
 Please address requests to the email email@example.com.

 Every effort has been taken to ensure the accuracy of the information on our websites, and the internet links established here.
-However, because of the nature of the medium and the risks of interruption and disruption, any and all liability which might arise from your use or reliance on the information or links contained on our websites is excluded to the maximum degree permitted by law.
+However, because of the nature of the medium and the risks of interruption and disruption, any and all liability that might arise from your use or reliance on the information or links contained on our websites is excluded to the maximum degree permitted by law.

 We do not endorse or accept any responsibility for any content on or software downloaded from any website linked from any of our websites.